 In this article you will learn:

-Common reasons for DMARC fail can include alignment failures, sending source misalignment, problems with your DKIM signature, forwarded emails, etc. Let’s explore each of these in detail:
+Common reasons for DMARC fail can include alignment failures, sending source misalignment, problems with your DKIM signature, forwarded emails, etc. Let’s explore these one by one:

 1. DMARC Alignment Failures